16schmittm/Tutorial/IP.md

 * What is an IP address
 * How to see what your IP address is on your Windows Machine
-* How to change your IP address
+* What an IP can tell you

 ![alt text](ip-address-1.jpeg "IP")
 #### What is an IP address?